-- Mileage reimbursement (for example, when you use your own car), meals, lodging, and parking.
-Contact your county for more information. - Moving Home Minnesota services - Nursing home stays that exceed 100 days.
-Refer to "Nursing Home Services" in Section 7. - Personal Care Assistance (PCA).
-Community First Services and Supports (CFSS) will replace PCA services, upon federal approval.
-Contact your county of residence intake for long-term care services and supports to learn more about PCA services and to arrange for an assessment. - Post-arrest Community-Based Services Coordination - Prescriptions covered under the Medicare Prescription Drug Program (Medicare Part D).
-You must be enrolled in a Medicare prescription drug plan to get these services. - Relocation service coordination - Room and board associated with Intensive Residential Treatment Services (IRTS) - Room and board associated with treatment services at children's residential mental health treatment facilities.
-Room and board may be covered by your county.
-Call your county for information. - Room and board associated with treatment services at children's residential mental health treatment facilities (Rule 5).
-Room and board may be covered by your county.
-Call your county for information. - Services provided by federal institutions - Services provided by a state regional treatment center or a state-owned long-term care facility unless approved by us or the service is ordered by a court under conditions specified in law - Treatment at Rule 36 facilities that are not licensed as Intensive Residential Treatment Services (IRTS) - Home and Community-Based Services waivers
+- Day training and habilitation services - Except Elderly Waiver services, other waiver services provided under Home and Community Based Services waivers - HIV case management - Intermediate care facility for members with developmental disabilities (ICF/DD) - Job training and educational services - Mileage reimbursement (for example, when you use your own car), meals, lodging, and parking.
+Contact your county for more information. - Nursing home stays for which our plan is not otherwise responsible.
+Refer to "Nursing Home Services" in Section 7. - Prescriptions covered under the Medicare Prescription Drug Program (Medicare Part D).
+You must be enrolled in a Medicare prescription drug plan to get these services. - Room and board associated with Intensive Residential Treatment Services (IRTS) - Services provided by federal institutions - Services provided by a state regional treatment center or a state-owned long-term care facility unless approved by us or the service is ordered by a court under conditions specified in law - Treatment at Rule 36 facilities that are not licensed as Intensive Residential Treatment Services (IRTS)